datasektionen/pico/README.md

 ### The easy way

-Make sure you have either podman or docker with podman-compose or docker-compose isntalled.
+Make sure you have either podman or docker with podman-compose or docker-compose installed.
 You need at least version 2.22 of docker-compose since that's when `watch` was added.

 ```sh